Factory Warranty vs Extended Warranty - What's the Difference?

 The most expensive repair window: 60,000–120,000 miles

 Factory warranties typically expire between 36,000 and 60,000 miles.
-Major repairs — transmission failure, engine issues, AC compressor — become statistically more likely starting around 75,000 miles.
+Major repairs like transmission failure, engine issues, AC compressor - become statistically more likely starting around 75,000 miles.
 The gap between factory warranty expiry and peak failure probability is where owners get caught paying out of pocket.

 The best strategy: purchase extended coverage 6–12 months before your factory warranty expires.
 This locks in pricing while the vehicle is still in good condition and ensures continuous coverage with no gap period where you're unprotected.